Updated June 30th, 2021. Great intranets continually improve and evolve. But to effectively manage that change, you need a system and a plan.

 Increase personal and departmental efficiencies and provide increased member service.

 You can understand why such an agreed-upon purpose helps with decisions.
 A forum to solicit ideas on how to increase client service aligns with this purpose.
-A photo album of funny cat pictures does not.
-(However, everyone loves a funny cat picture, so you may need to modify your purpose.)

 To craft your intranet purpose: